Drain Pipe Damage

 You need to dig out some dirt around the damaged area giving yourself plenty of room to work.
 You can then cut out the damaged pipe.
 Take that pipe with you to the hardware store and buy the couplers, glue and more pipe.

 The rest is a matter of careful measuring.
-You will very little play in the pipe so you will be splitting the difference in the couplers, so each one covers the pipe about half way.
+You will have very little play in the pipe so you will be splitting the difference in the couplers, so each one covers the pipe about half way.

 With the new pipe cut and both couplers attached double check your length.
 With one coupler fully inserted over one pipe the other coupler needs to be just touching the other pipe.
 The glue dries fast so you need to work fast.
 Glue both pipe ends and both couplers, slide one coupler all the way and then as fast as you can slide it back allowing the other coupler to cover the pipe by the correct amount.
 I always spread a bunch of glue on the outside just for extra measure.